fredhsu/dotfiles/README.md

 On a new machine you can just clone the repo and do the `stow` commands

 Tracked configs:
+* bspwm  - tiling window manager
+* dunst - notification daemon
+* kitty - terminal
+* alacritty - terminal
-bspwm  - tiling window manager dunst - notification daemon kitty - terminal nvim - editor polybar - toolbar on bottom of screen sxhkd - keyboard hotkey shortcuts ulauncher - app launcher
+* nvim - editor
+* polybar - toolbar on bottom of screen
+* sxhkd - keyboard hotkey shortcuts
+* ulauncher - app launcher
+* nushell - playing around with alternative shell

 TODO: Quick script to stow all the things
+Side node: starship with Fish shell by default